Cesbar99/bdt_2021_project/README.md

 # 2
 ## HOW TO RUN THE CODE
 ### Before starting... we need to be connected...
 It is important to recall that instead of installing all the applications needed, the authors decided to create an _EC2_ instance in _AWS_.
 Then after having activated the instance, we dowloaded docker in this virtual machine.
-Then thanks to docker, we were able to use an image of MySQL without the need to download it.
+Then thanks to docker, we were able to use an image of MySQL without the need to download the MySQL application.
 Thus, to activate the MySQL service we need to:
 A) open _PuTTY_, a free and open-source terminal emulator;
 B) use the instnace name as the host name for _PuTTY_;
 C) specify the private key file for autentication, which has been dowloaded from  AWS;